dantsec/PlanetInfo/README.md

 # PlanetInfo

 ### Planets / moons information display
-This is a simple program to consult information about a planet or moon is in our solar system.
+This is a simple program made in python3 to consult information about a planet or moon is in our solar system.

 > downloading:
 ```bash